Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Calculations for the model for violations

 Note that it is still possible to obtain the history state in the perspective of the laboratory, because the Hamiltonian of the mass $L$ is not modified by the violation of Q-LPI, since in the original constraints the metric for $L$ is flat, and thus in the modified constraint of Eq.~\eqref{eq:test_constraint_f0_LPI} the gravitational Hamiltonian $\hat H_L^{(g)}$ for the mass $L$ does not appear.

 The state in the perspective of the laboratory is

 which is still a history state.
 The modified Hamiltonian is

 The fact that we are still able to give a description of the system in the perspective of the laboratory is not surprising, since the laboratory is a classical inertial frame in the Newtonian sense.
+This shows that the laboratory frame is a preferred frame, when Q-LPI is violated.

 In the next sections we show that this holds true not only for violations of Q-LPI, but also for the entire EEP for QRFs.
 This allows us to predict the dynamics in the perspective of the laboratory, and in particular in the main text we calculate the probabilities of an interferometric experiment, using the most general Hamiltonian where also special relativistic effects are considered, namely without performing the slow-speed limit.